Incision Care After SurgerySkip to the navigation

 - Prepare supplies by opening the gauze packages and cutting new tape strips.

-- Put on medical gloves.
+- Wash and dry your hands.
+Put on medical gloves.

 - Loosen the tape around the old dressing.